p4lang/p4-spec/p4-16/spec/README.md

+This folder contains the sources for generating the official P4-16 specification document.

 # Markup version

 The markup version uses Madoko (https://www.madoko.net) to produce HTML and PDF versions of the documentation.
 Pre-built versions of the documentation are available on the [wiki](https://github.com/p4lang/p4-spec/wiki).

 Files:
 - ```P4-16-draft-spec.mdk``` is the main file.
 It's markup, with three custom